josemballes99/The-Playbook/README.md

 ## Data Check
 A quick script that saves REST requests to a file.
 Useful for cases where you have to make comparisons with your local to check that they dont affect the buisness logic in other environments.

+## Bash Scripts
+### Convert to Universal
+Script to convert all contents in a directory from Apple formats (HEIC & MOV) to the more universally accepted types JPG & MP4.